 When someone answers:

 "Good morning / afternoon.
 My name is [YOUR NAME] and I am an enrolled Lumbee tribal member from [YOUR DISTRICT].
-I am calling respectfully to ask about the December 2025 land purchase by Lumbee Tribal Holdings.
+I am calling respectfully to ask about the December 2025 land purchase by Lumbee Tribal Holdings and a very troubling new development.

-Who owns that Wyoming company?
-Where did the tribe get $6.8 million?
-Who authorized the purchase?
-And why did we pay $3.6 million more than the land had just sold for?
+Three - Why did we pay $3.6 million more than the land just sold for?

 I am not calling to argue.
-I am calling because I love my tribe and I believe our people deserve honest answers before we vote.
-Can you please tell me how I can get a response to these questions?"
+I am calling because I love my tribe and our people deserve honest answers before we vote on a billion-dollar gaming enterprise.
+Can you tell me how I can get a response to these questions?"

 If they say they will pass the message along: